faudio/faudio/doc/Implementation notes.md

 ## Library organization

 For C++ code we follow the conventions of the Boost libraries.
-There is a top namespace (called `scl`) in which every declaration resides.
+There is a top namespace ::scl in which every declaration resides.
 Inside this namespace, there are subnamespaces corresponding to functionality.

-Code directly related to the audio processing resides in the `scl::audio` namespace hierarchy, while generic and utility code reside in their own namespaces.
+Code directly related to the audio processing resides in the ::scl::audio namespace hierarchy, while generic and utility code reside in their own namespaces.
 Some of these namespaces are simply alisases for standard library or third-party implementations, for example `scl::thread` is an alias for `std` if supported or `boost` otherwise.

 ## C++0x support